sebanc/linuxloops/Readme/Live-image.md

 Write the resulting image file to your USB flashdrive using Rufus, Etcher or a similar tool.

 Reboot your computer and select the USB flashdrive from the UEFI boot menu.

+If Secure Boot is enabled, you should see the blue shim screen, select "Enroll key from disk" -> EFI -> Debian.der, confirm and reboot your computer.

 <!-- Reference Links -->